 Ordinarily, you will restore transactions from all log files written since the backup.
-If for some reason you plan to omit one or more log files, first read "Precautions When Restoring a Subset of Transaction Logs" on page 283.
+If for some reason you plan to omit one or more log files, refer to the section "Special Cases and Errors in Tranlog Restore" on page 272.